Comexi Group

 Comexi Group is a machinery supplier in the flexible packaging industry.
-Family-run company that started its activities in 1954, now it is an industrial global supplier with more than 500 employees and 3 factories: one in Spain, near Barcelona, other one located in Rio Grande do Sul in Brazil and another one in Piacenza, Italy.
+Family-run company that started its activities in 1954, now it is an industrial global supplier with more than 500 employees and 2 factories: one in Spain, near Barcelona and another one located in Rio Grande do Sul in Brazil.

 In its beginnings, the company was divided in flexographic presses (Flexo Brand), solvent, solventless lamination and coating (Nexus Brand), slitting and rewinding (Proslit Brand) and logistics and environmental management for its industry (Enviroxi Brand).
-Nowadays, the company is organized in 5 product lines: flexographic printing, offset printing, gravure printing, laminating and slitting.
-Besides, internally is based around Business Units for each 5 technological and product lines.
+Nowadays, the company is organized in 4 product lines: flexographic printing, offset printing, laminating and slitting.
+Besides, internally is based around Business Units for each 4 technological and product lines.

 Comexi is a supplier of machinery and services to the flexible packaging converting industry, with a degree of specialization in each of its product lines.
 Besides, in 2013 created Manel Xifra Boada Technological Centre, Comexi CTec, from where the company provides knowledge to the companies and agents involved in the printing and converting industry.
 This center offers Innovation services, Consultancy services, Training services and has a Demo Centre.